Amazon has included excellent parental controls in its Fire tablets. It’s one of the reasons we recommend them so highly as kids’ tablets.

 Here we’ll explain how to set up user profiles, restrict the content your child can access and also limit screen time so they can use their tablet between certain hours.

-Should your child have multiple devices, say a phone and a Fire tablet, then you might prefer to use a dedicated parental control package like Qustodio.
+If your child has multiple devices, say a phone and a Fire tablet, then you might prefer to use a dedicated parental control package like Qustodio.
 This not only allows you to monitor and adjust the settings on your child's device via your own smartphone, but also covers a range of platforms including iOS, Android, Windows, macOS, and of course Amazon Fire tablets.

-To use the controls, you'll have to create a profile for each child that will use the tablet.
+To use Amazon's parental controls on a Fire tablet, you'll have to create a profile for each child that will use the tablet.

 If it's brand new, follow the on-screen instructions to set it up and – when prompted – sign in with your Amazon account.
 You’ll need to do this in order to download apps, even free ones.